-- 1. Download ble_app_rscs_fw.bin to a GR5515 SK Board through GProgrammer. - 2.
+- 1. Download ble_app_rscs.bin to an SK Board through GProgrammer. - 2.
 In Profile > RSC on GRToolbox, enable device scanning and connect to a device advertising as "Goodix_RSCS". - 3.
 After successful connection, you can view the changing running speed and cadence data in the RSC module.